 - Special offers – promotions entice guests to book, so try and have a dedicated page with offers and discounts displayed clearly

-6. Give discounted rates for direct bookings
+6. Give discounted rates for visitors booking directly

 If you take into account the price of commission that OTAs charge, it’s probably more cost effective for guests to pay less, but pay the sum directly to you.
 This way, you undercut the travel sites and you’re probably better off without commission costs being taken out of your profit.
 To encourage guests to do this, offer a discount or a free extra, like a bottle of bubbly in the room or a voucher for a local attraction.
 This is also a good strategy with repeat visitors, although if they loved your B&B the first time around they’ll probably be more inclined to book with you directly anyway.

 7. Optimise your site for Mobile & minimise loading times

 This is a simple one but an important one – 65% of same day reservations are made on mobile phones, so your site needs to display as well on a smartphone as it does on a desktop PC.
 To optimise your site.
 Don’t underestimate the importance of this tip – there are too many other great B&B sites out there for you to be able to leave your own budding guests waiting.